-If we had to pick one bike trailer for our families, the Burley D'Lite would be it.
-The D'Lite is our Editors' Choice because it was at or near the top of the pack for every metric we tested, and we can't think of a single application where it wouldn't excel.
-Its safety features are the best on the market, with a comprehensive roll cage, UV-repellent windows, substantial ventilation and a secure, padded five-point harness.
+The D'Lite was at or near the top of the pack for every metric we tested, and we can't think of a single application where it wouldn't excel except for maybe narrow trails.
+Its safety features impressed us, with a comprehensive roll cage, UV-repellent windows, substantial ventilation and a secure, padded five-point harness.
 We loved Burley's hitch mechanism because it makes it easy to connect the trailer to the bike and provides a stable, lurch-free towing experience.
-Our passenger testers were "d'lited" with the D'Lite's comfy seats, smooth ride quality, and ample interior storage pockets.
-The D'Lite is outstandingly versatile — not only do its seats lie flat to accommodate dogs, oversized cargo and anything else you want to tow, but it has optional strolling, jogging and cross country ski kits for multisport families.
+Our passenger testers were "d'lited" with the D'Lite's comfort, smooth ride quality, and ample interior storage pockets.
+The D'Lite is outstandingly versatile — not only do its seats lie flat to accommodate dogs, oversized cargo and anything else you want to tow, but it has optional strolling, jogging and cross-country ski kits for multisport families.
 If you're in the market for a trailer that does everything well and most things best, look no further than the D'Lite.

 If you're hunting for a high-quality, user-friendly bike trailer that won't sting your wallet, we recommend our Best Bang for the Buck, the Burley Bee.
 With an MSRP of $299, the Bee is less than half the price of our Editors' Choice award winner, the Burley D'Lite, but it has many of the same great safety features and is just as simple to set up, attach and tow.
 The Bee is the lightest trailer we tested but has the largest cargo space, so it's a great option for commutes or running errands around town.
 The passenger experience in the Bee is pretty basic, with unpadded seats and no suspension, and this is a single-function trailer with no strolling or multisport conversion kits available.
 If you already have a stroller or a jogger, or if you're looking for a nimble, fun and relatively inexpensive entry into biking with kids, the Burley Bee is a great buy.